keks24/raspberry-pi-luks/README.md

 After entering the password, the `Raspberry Pi` should boot.

 # Further steps
+## Copying the modified image to smaller data storage devices
+In order to copy the modified image to `smaller` data storage devices, the `filesystem` and `partition information` and the `image size` need to be `adjusted` accordingly; see [Shrinking the modified image](#shrinking-the-modified-image) below.

 ## Updating all installed packages
 Since only some of the above mentioned packages have been upgraded, the probability is very high, that `new packages` are available.
 Update them using the following commands:
 ```bash